Medical Malpractice Attorneys in Augusta

 Because the medical field is highly specialized, expert testimony is typically needed to establish the connection between the actions of the negligent doctor or healthcare provider and the resulting injury.
 If necessary, a lawyer will be able to call on the necessary medical experts for your case.

 The medical malpractice laws in Georgia are designed to protect doctors and discourage malpractice claims.
-To successfully bring a medical malpractice claim, it takes in-depth knowledge of Georgia’s malpractice laws and statues, in addition to experience dealing with the complicated legal process involved with these lawsuits.
+To successfully bring a medical malpractice claim, it takes in-depth knowledge of Georgia’s malpractice laws and statutes, in addition to experience dealing with the complicated legal process involved with these lawsuits.

 Chris Hudson, our founding attorney, has served the Central Savannah Region of Georgia in a wide variety of personal injury cases, including medical malpractice, for over a decade.
 An Augusta native, Mr. Hudson has lived in Columbia County for almost his entire life.
 He graduated in the top tenth of his class at Mercer University’s Walter F. George School of Law.
 Mr. Hudson is a proud member of the State Bar of Georgia and South Carolina, the Young Lawyers of Augusta, and the Georgia Trial Lawyers Association.